On the Minimal Model Program for K\"ahler 3-folds: Singularities of Currents on Complex Spaces

-\begin{proof} We will show the proof for the dimension $3$ case and leave the surface case as an easy exercise to the reader.
+\begin{proof} We will prove the dimension $3$ case and leave the surface case as an easy exercise for the reader.
 The only if part follows easily by passing to a resolution of singularities $f:X'\to X$ such that $X'$ is a K\"ahler manifold.
-Conversely, assume that $(K_X+B)\cdot C\>0$ for all curves $C\subset X$.
-Then by \cite[Remark 2.36]{DHP22}, there is a surface $S\subset X$ such that $(K_X+B)|_S$ is pseudo-effective.
+Conversely, assume that $(K_X+B)\cdot C\>0$ for all curves $C\subset X$ and $K_X+B$ is not nef.
+Then by \cite[Theorem 2.35 and Remark 2.36]{DHP22}, there is a surface $S\subset X$ such that $(K_X+B)|_S$ is not pseudo-effective.
 Let $K_X+B\num \sum\lambda_iS_i+\beta$ be the Boucksom-Zariski decomposition of $K_X+B$ as in Definition \ref{def:mod-nef}.
-Then by a similar argument as in the proof of \cite[Lemma 4.1]{HP16} it follows that $K_{S^\nu}$ is not pseudo-effective, where where $\nu:S^\nu\to S$ is the normalization.
+Then by a similar argument as in the proof of \cite[Lemma 4.1]{HP16} it follows that $S=S_i$ for some $\lambda _i>0$.
+By adjunction on the normalization $S^\nu\to S$ and the above decomposition of $K_X+B$ it follows that there is an effective $\mbQ$-divisor $\Delta\geq 0$ such that $K_{S^\nu}+\Delta$ is $\mbQ$-Cartier but not pseudo-effective.
 Let $\tilde S\to S^\nu$ be the minimal resolution of $S^\nu$.
-Then $K_{\tilde S}$ is also not pseudo-effective; then from classification (see \cite[Table 10, page 244]{BHPV04}) it follows that $\kappa(\tilde S)=-\infty$.
-Since $\tilde S$ is in Fujiki's class $\mcC$, by \cite[Theorem 1.3]{Fuj21} it follows that $\tilde S$ is projective, and thus $S$ is Moishezon.
-Then we arrive at a contradiction by a similar argument as in \cite[Corollary 4.2]{HP16}. \end{proof}
+Then $K_{\tilde S}$ is also not pseudo-effective, and from surface classification (see \cite[Table 10, page 244]{BHPV04}) it follows that $\kappa(\tilde S)=-\infty$.
+Since $\tilde S$ is in Fujiki's class $\mcC$, by \cite[Theorem 1.3]{Fuj21}, $\tilde S$ is projective, and thus $S$ is Moishezon.
+Then we arrive at a contradiction by a similar argument as in the proof of \cite[Corollary 4.2]{HP16}. \end{proof}

 \begin{lemma} Let $(S, B+\bbeta )$ be a gdlt pair, where $S$ is a compact analytic surface in Fujiki's class $\mcC$.
 Then $S$ is a K\"ahler surface with $\mbQ$-factorial rational singularities. \end{lemma}